NoBlackBoxes/LastBlackBox/boxes/vision/image_processing/picamera/README.md

-# Vision : cameras : picamera
+# Vision : Image Processing : picamera

 Using the picamera(2) library, which uses libcamera